 Naropa hosts a number of events that celebrate the environment, green solutions, and sustainable practices.
 Each year, the university celebrates Sustainability Day in the fall, and Earth Day in the spring.
 These events include guest speakers, eco-activities, student performances, dialogues around improving personal and campus sustainability, and engagement with local environmental groups and start-ups.
 Additionally, the Naropa community participates in the annual RecycleMania, a national competition for universities to divert waste from landfills.

 Equipped with self awareness, outstanding analytical and communication skills, and the courage to take chances, Naropa graduates go on to make meaningful lives for themselves as writers, social entrepreneurs, teachers, lawyers, artists, therapists, doctoral students, community recyclers, world travelers, and lifelong learners.

 Many Naropa alumni pursue graduate studies, and have been highly successful in gaining admission to prestigious graduate programs worldwide in psychology, the arts, religious studies, urban planning, sustainability, education, and other fields.

 Naropa students graduate with tremendous amounts of personal agency and spirit, because as one students put it, “At Naropa, you not only engage with subjects in a scholarly way, there is also an integration of that learning into your body, heart, and spirit.
 It’s not only transformative for me, but also in its implications for taking that work into the greater world.”

-The average cost of tuition and fees per year for a full-time undergraduate student is $28,620.
-The average student receiving financial aid receives about $14,520 in scholarship and grant funding.
-In addition, Naropa offers student employment opportunities through federal work-study.
-Students are also eligible for $5,500–$12,000 in federal loans each year.
+The average cost of tuition and fees per year for a full-time undergraduate student is $29,970.
+Approximately 70% of Naropa students receive some form of financial aid, with the average student receiving about $23,676 in scholarship and grant funding.
+In addition, Naropa offers student employment opportunities through federal work-study, and students are eligible for $5,500–$12,000 in federal loans each year.
 Tuition payment plans are also available.